state-of-the-art/BlendNet/README.md

 ## OpenSource

-This is an experimental project - main goal is to test State Of The Art philosophy on practice.
+This is an experimental project - main goal is to test State Of The Art philosophy in practice.

 We would like to see a number of independent developers working on the same project issues for the real money (attached to the ticket) or just for fun.
 So let's see how this will work.